SparrowFabrications/sparrowfabrications.github.io/diana-instant-square-filter.md

 It is not compatible with the Lomography Diana+ or F+, Diana Baby or Diana Mini or the Vintage Diana (1960s) and Clone Cameras.

-### Manufacturing
-3D printed in PETG, finished and posted from the United Kingdom.
-I chose PETG as it is a strong material and the design, although it looks delicate, it is robust.

 ### Images
 {% include my-gallery.html imagesurl="images/diana-instant-square-filter"
    filenames="diana-instant-square-filter-1.jpg,diana-instant-square-filter-2.jpg,diana-instant-square-filter-3.jpg,diana-instant-square-filter-4.jpg,diana-instant-square-filter-5.jpg,diana-instant-square-filter-6.jpg" %}